RUN-Collaborations/font-select-rcl/README.md

 ## Endnotes <sub><sup>... [↩](#toc)</sup></sub>
 [<b id="f1">1</b>] ...
 "Font family refers to all the variations of a typeface that share a common name.
 For example, Times Roman, Times Italic, Times Bold, and Times Bold Italic are all members of the same font family." [[source](http://theworldsgreatestbook.com/choosing-book-font/)] ... [↩](#a1)

 [<b id="f2">2</b>] ...
 Fonts installed with linux vary significantly by desktop environment and [distribution](https://distrowatch.com/).
-The compiled list included here represents style="Regular", style="Normal", and style="Roman" from an `fc-list` from at least four of the following combinations:
+The compiled list included here represents style="Regular", style="Normal", and style="Roman" from an `fc-list` that overlap in four or more of the following combinations:
 * Cinnamon - Linux Mint 20.3
 * Fluxbox - MX Linux 22.1
 * Gnome - Manjaro 21.2.6